pragya2002/Teaching-Made-Easy/Face Emotion Recognition/README.md

 ## Realtime Local Video Face Detection

-I created two patterns for detecting and predicting single faces and as well as multiple faces using OpenCV videocapture in local.
+We created two patterns for detecting and predicting single faces and as well as multiple faces using OpenCV videocapture in local.
 For Webapp , OpenCV can’t be used.
 Thus, using Streamlit-Webrtc for front-end application.

-## Deployment of Streamlit WebApp in Heroku and Streamlit

-In this repository we have made a front end using streamlit.
-Streamlit doesn’t provide the live capture feature itself, instead uses a third party API.
-I have used streamlit-webrtc which helped to deal with real-time video streams.
-Image captured from the webcam is sent to VideoTransformer function to detect the emotion.
-Then this model was deployed on heroku and streamlit platform with the help of buildpack-apt which is necessary to deploy opencv model on heroku and streamlit.